Code-Institute-Submissions/michael-takyi23-Quantum-Duels/README.md

 - HTML: No errors were returned when passing through the official [W3C validator](https://validator.w3.org/).
 - CSS: No errors were returned when passing through the official ( Jigsaw ) validator.
+- JS: No errors were returned when passing through the official [Jshint](https://jshint.com/) validator.
 - Accessibility: I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

 ![accessibility score](assets/images/lighthouse.png)